tomasholub/react-aka-demi/filterMapReduce.md

 console.log(filtered2); // the result is the same as in the previous example
 ```

-The old way is **descriptive**, i.e. you need to describe **HOW** you should do it, while the new way is *declarative*, i.e. you describe *WHAT* you want to do it.
+The old way is **descriptive**, i.e. you need to describe **HOW** you should do it, while the new way is *declarative*, i.e. you describe *WHAT* you want to do.

-The new way is more clear once you get used to it.
+The new way is clearer once you get used to it.

 ## Map